cilium/cilium/Documentation/concepts/networking/ipam/eni.rst

 found are added to ``spec.ipam.available``.
 Each ENI meeting this criteria is also added to ``status.eni.enis``.

-If this updated caused the custom resource to change, the custom resource is updated using the Kubernetes API methods ``Update()`` and/or ``UpdateStatus()`` if available.
+If this update caused the custom resource to change, the custom resource is updated using the Kubernetes API methods ``Update()`` and/or ``UpdateStatus()`` if available.